tydevdev/experimental-ai-games/README.md

 - **Memory Match** – Straightforward card matching made entirely with Codex as a reference point.

+## Global Features

+- **Player Progress** – Persistent XP and leveling shared across all games with a framework for future battle pass rewards.
+- **Global Leaderboard** – Combined high scores from every game.

 ## Other Experiences

 Not everything here is a traditional game.
 The following pages are playful